-ENG 183-\383.
-Off-Campus Studies in British Literature and Culture
+ENG 183-383.Off-Campus Studies in British Literature and CultureImage: 4 credits

-Special emphasis on travel to develop historical and cultural awareness as it adds to the richness of the British literary experience such as Shakespeare and Company in London and Medieval Literature in England.
+Special emphasis on travel to develop historical and cultural awareness as it adds to the richness of the

+British literary experience such as Shakespeare and Company in London and Medieval Literature in England.
 Genres, periods and authors vary.
 Prerequisite for 383: two courses in literature.